Dataset Distillation with Infinitely Wide Convolutional Networks: Related Work

 \section{Related Work}

 Dataset distillation was first studied in \cite{wang2018dataset}.
-The works \cite{sucholutsky2019softlabel, bohdal2020flexible} build upon \cite{wang2018dataset} by distilling labels. \citet{wang2018dataset} proposes condensing a training set by harnessing a gradient matching condition. \cite{zhao2021dataset} takes this idea further by applying a suitable augmentation strategy.
-Note that while \cite{zhao2021dataset} is limited in augmentation expressiveness (they have to a single augmentation per training iteration), we can sample augmentations independently per image in our target set per train step.
-Our work together with \citep{nguyen2021dataset} is, to the best of our knowledge, the only works using kernel-based methods for dataset distillation on image classification datasets.
+The work of \cite{sucholutsky2019softlabel, bohdal2020flexible} build upon it by distilling labels. \citet{zhao2020dataset} proposes condensing a training set by harnessing a gradient matching condition. \cite{zhao2021dataset} takes this idea further by applying a suitable augmentation strategy.
+Note that while \cite{zhao2021dataset} is limited in augmentation expressiveness (they have to apply a single augmentation per training iteration), we can sample augmentations independently per image in our target set per train step.
+Our work together with \citet{nguyen2021dataset} are, to the best of our knowledge, the only works using kernel-based methods for dataset distillation on image classification datasets.